tony-hagen/react-components/component-library/README.md

  - isStringNullOrWhiteSpace - Checks if string is null or whitespace
  - capitalizeFirstLetter - Capitalizes first letter of string
  - joinStringsWithAnd - Joins a list of strings into one string separated with comma and 'and'

+### Date utils
+ - formatDateToString - formats date to string in the specified date format
+ - sortByDate - Comparator for dates
+ - isValidDate - Checks if date is a valid date object

+### Object utils
+ - checkObjectEquality - Deep check for equality in two specified objects with specified types
+ - checkEquality - Deep check for equality in two specified objects with unspecified types